 Students will find sociology to be a broad, demanding department that provides its students with the conceptual and methodological tools to make sense of the opportunities and social problems of the global communities in which we live.

 Required: 3 courses:

 SOCI W1000 The Social World (3 points);

 SOCI W3010 Methods for Social Research (4 points).

-Electives: 6 courses (20-21 points) in the department of sociology, to include at least 3 lecture courses (2000 or 3000 level, 3 points each) and at least 2 seminars (4 points each).
-The 6th course could be either a lecture course (to a total of 30 points) or a seminar (to a total of 31 points).
+Electives: 6 courses in the department of sociology, to include at least 3 lecture courses (2000 or 3000 level, 3 points each) and at least 2 seminars (4 points each).
+The 6th course could be either a lecture course or a seminar.
 For students taking the 2-semester Senior Seminar, the sixth course must be a seminar.